christopherburke/minexray-html/README.md

 Use this github to post issues you are having with minexray.
 Thank you for taking a look, and may your creepers be merciful.

+### Future Feature Ideas
+1. 3D scatter plot of blocks using plotly
+2. Video walkthrough of choosing files

 ### Notes to self
 1. Make code changes
 2. git add, commit, push